ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Experiments

-In Figure \ref{fig:tsne_PV} (PlantVillage dataset), our proposed dual-level contrastive loss (d) demonstrates the best feature separation, forming well-defined clusters that indicate superior feature learning.
 Compared to intra-class contrast (b) and inter-class contrast (c), the dual-level contrastive loss produces more clearer cluster boundaries with minimal overlap.
 In contrast, the second-best method \cite{bedi2021plant} (a) exhibits noticeable cluster overlap, indicating weaker feature extraction.
 Moving to Figure \ref{fig:tsne_PD} (PlantDoc dataset), the overall separability of clusters is less distinct than in the PlantVillage dataset, suggesting that PlantDoc is a more challenging dataset.
 However, our dual-level contrastive loss (d) still outperforms the individual losses and second-best method \cite{monowar2022self} (a), maintaining clear separation and reducing misclassified points.
 Finally, in Figure \ref{fig:tsne_citrus} (Citrus dataset), the dual-level contrastive loss (d) again provides the best cluster separation, with clear distinctions between the classes.
 While the individual losses and second-best method \cite{monowar2022self} (a) exhibit significant cluster overlaps, reinforcing the effectiveness of the dual-level contrastive learning approach.

 The improvement trend across all datasets consistently highlights that ConMamba, with the proposed dual-level contrastive loss, substantially improves class discrimination, resulting in superior separation among various plant disease categories relative to alternative approaches.